Equal Opportunities Policy

 Our compliance with and the effective operation of this policy shall be overseen and managed by: ________.

-All Staff Members should follow and have a responsibility to implement the principles contained within this policy.
+Training will be compulsory.
+All staff members should follow and have a responsibility to implement the principles contained within this policy.

 Equality Statement